 \subsection{Experimental Setup}

 We use Multi-HowTo100M for multilingual multimodal pre-training (MMP).
-For each video, we randomly sample the start and end time to construct a clip.
-For a clip, we sample one language type each time from 9 languages and use the consecutive ASR transcriptions that are closest in time to compose (video, text) pairs for training.
-For simplicity and speed purposes, we follow the training protocol of XLM-R to pretrain on a multilingual corpus \textit{wihtout} using translation pairs \ie, we use multilingual text-video pairs but no translation pairs from Multi-HowTo100M dataset and utilize only inter- and intra-modal NCE (Eq.~\ref{e:inter}-\ref{e:intra}) for MMP.
+For each video, we randomly sample the start and end time to construct a video clip.
+For a video clip, we randomly sample one language type each time from 9 languages and use the consecutive ASR transcriptions that are closest in time to compose (text-video) pairs for training.
+For simplicity and speed purposes, we follow the training protocol of XLM-R to pre-train on a multilingual corpus \textit{wihtout} using translation pairs,~\ie, we use multilingual text-video pairs $(x, v)$ but no translation pairs from Multi-HowTo100M and utilize only inter- and intra-modal NCE (Eq.~\ref{e:inter}-\ref{e:intra}) for MMP.

 We fine-tune our model on VTT, VATEX, and Multi30K to evaluate on text$\rightarrow$video search tasks.
 In the zero-shot cross-lingual transfer experiments, we use only English-video data and fine-tune with Eq.~\ref{e:inter}-\ref{e:intra}.
 We then test the model with non-English queries.
-When annotations in additional languages are available (by humans in VATEX and Multi30K; by MT models (\ie~\textit{translate-train}) in VTT), we train our model with all available multilingual annotations (\ie~fully supervised) with Eq.~\ref{e:inter2}-\ref{e:cross} to demonstrate the upper bound of the zero-shot setup and to compare fairly with other baselines in multilingual text$\rightarrow$video search.
+When annotations in additional languages are available (by humans in VATEX and Multi30K; by MT models (\ie,~\textit{translate-train}) in VTT), we utilize all available multilingual annotations (\ie, fully supervised) and iterate over all possible $(x,v,y)$ pairs to train with Eq.~\ref{e:inter2}-\ref{e:cross} to demonstrate the strong performance target for evaluating zero-shot cross-lingual transfer on VTT and to compare fairly with other fully-supervised baselines in multilingual text$\rightarrow$video search on VATEX and Multi30K.
 We report the standard recall at $k$ (R@$k$) metrics (higher is better).